-3. There is a lesson in every struggle.
+3. There Is a Lesson in Every Struggle

 “And once the storm is over, you won’t remember how you made it through, how you managed to survive…But one thing is certain.
 When you come out of the storm, you won’t be the same person who walked in.
-That’s what this storm’s all about.”
+That’s what this storm’s all about.” -Haruki Murakami

 “Strength does not come from winning.
 Your struggles develop your strengths.
 When you go through hardships and decide not to surrender, that is strength.” -Arnold Schwarzenegger

-5. It’s okay to cry sometimes.
+5. It’s Okay to Cry

 “Do not apologize for crying.
 Without this emotion, we are only robots.” -Elizabeth Gilbert

 Don’t be afraid of crying.
-It isn’t a sign of weakness, but rather an acceptable way to let go of your upset feelings.
+It isn’t a sign of weakness, but rather an acceptable way to let go of your negative feelings.
 If you let those feelings build up without release, you’ll have a much harder time dealing with them later.

-“Worry does not empty tomorrow of its sorrow, it empties today of its strength.” -Corrie ten Boom
+“Worry does not empty tomorrow of its sorrow; it empties today of its strength.” -Corrie ten Boom

-Don’t worry about everything.
+Don’t worry about everything, as it’ll only make you feel worse.
 It is human nature to obsess with all the things that could go wrong, but this will result in a self-inflicted mental nightmare.

 “How much time he gains who does not look to see what his neighbor says or does or thinks, but only at what he does himself, to make it just and holy.” -Marcus Aurelius

-8. It takes courage to ask for help.
+8. It Takes Courage to Ask for Help

 “Life’s most persistent and urgent question is, ‘What are you doing for others?” -Martin Luther King Jr.